erandiganepola/choreo-subscriptions-copy/README.md

 [ballerina/http] started HTTP/WS listener 0.0.0.0:9091
 ```

-The gRPC protofiles for the service can be found [here](https://github.com/wso2-enterprise/choreo-api/tree/main/choreo/service/subscriptions/v1).
+The gRPC proto files for the service can be found [here](https://github.com/wso2-enterprise/choreo-api/tree/main/choreo/service/subscriptions/v1).

-You can construct the request using those protofiles and test the service.
+You can construct the request using those proto files and test the service.
 These tools [grpcurl](https://github.com/fullstorydev/grpcurl), [BloomRPC](https://github.com/uw-labs/bloomrpc) might be useful to acheive this.
 Follow these steps to trigger a gRPC endpoint.

 1. Clone the proto [repository](https://github.com/wso2-enterprise/choreo-api).
-Here onwards will refer the cloned root directory as `Choreo_Api_Home`.
+Here onwards will refer the cloned root directory as `CHOREO_API_HOME`.

-2. Navigate to `Choreo_Api_Home/choreo/service/subscription/v1`.
+2. Navigate to `CHOREO_API_HOME/choreo/service/subscription/v1`.

 3. Execute the following command